Another Music in a Different Kitchen: Album title

 The album's title was inspired by a collage by Linder Sterling.
 According to Shelley, "Howard said, 'another housewife stews in her own juice in a different kitchen'.
 We shuffled it around a bit and it came out like that."

 Album cover

 The sleeve design is by Malcolm Garrett.
 The original UK vinyl release was issued with a black cardboard inner sleeve, using a colour photo by Jill Furmanovsky on the front cover where Linder's image was intended to appear.
 Subsequent pressings substituted a black and white photo.
 The initial few thousand copies were shipped in a matching silver plastic shopping bag boldly with the word 'PRODUCT' on one side and the catalogue number "UAG 30159" on the other.
-Displaying the catalogue number prominently in this way was a common feature of Buzzcocks' artwork which was later picked up and taken to logical extremes by Factory Records where everything they produced was catalogued.
+Displaying the catalogue number prominently in this way was a common feature of Buzzcocks' artwork which was later picked up and taken to logical extremes by Factory Records, where everything they produced was catalogued.

 Release

-An undated songbook was published with sheet music from the album, band photos, brief biographical material and a discography which includes the band's second release, Love Bites.
-As such, it would have been released after 22 September 1978, the release date of Love Bites.
-In keeping with other releases, the line "Agreed Images", which is a credit for the designer Malcolm Garrett / Assorted iMaGes, appears on the back cover below the stocking number.

-A blue vinyl version was re-released around 1986.
-The corresponding CD was released in March 1994 on the same record label, adding a second disc with "Orgasm Addict" and "What Do I Get?".
-EMI released a special edition (in 2008 in Europe, 2010 USA) with two CDs.
 Rhino Records re-released Another Music in a Different Kitchen in a limited edition of 6,200 copies on 180-gram translucent orange vinyl in 2015 for Black Friday Record Store Day.